 As Hahn sees it, “holy work” is not defined by a specific religious practice, but rather by the work or practice that resonates to you.
 Hahn says we all have a role in healing, no matter what our occupation may be.

 “The point of a blessing, in a certain sense, is to stop for a moment and get reflective and very conscious of something – to bring an aspect of the sacred into the commonplace.”

 The act of stopping for a moment out of your day, and focusing on something that brings you calm or makes you feel centered, is one step toward healing yourself in small ways so that you can offer compassion to others.

 How can we learn to be more compassionate?

-2020 was an especially trying year, but struggle and grief are always part of being human.
+2020-2021 have been especially trying years, but struggle and grief are always part of being human.
 Cultivating a daily practice to stay present within yourself can help prepare you to be more compassionate to others.